17 patients with COVID-19 at Baystate Medical Center

 SPRINGFIELD, Mass.
-(WWLP) – There are 17 patients with COVID-19 being cared for within Baystate Health as of Thursday.
+(WWLP) – Baystate Health is currently caring for 17 hospitalized patients with COVID-19 as of Monday.

 - Baystate Medical Center – 17 confirmed